June 14, 2024

 Oops!
 Something went wrong while submitting the form.

-June is Men’s Mental Health Awareness Month, a perfect time to further our understanding of men's mental health experiences and promote a culture of openness and support.
+June is Men’s Health Month, a perfect time to further our understanding of men's mental health experiences and promote a culture of openness and support.
 There is no doubt that existing stigma surrounding mental health, compounded by societal expectations of masculinity, inhibits men from acknowledging their struggles and reaching out for support.
 As the Co-Founder and Chairman of Counslr, a text-based mental health support platform, I am deeply passionate about the conversations we need to have about mental health, and I am even more committed to reducing the barriers to mental health care engagement.
 We must normalize seeking help.

 In my life, I’ve held many titles.
 I am currently the CEO of video streaming pioneer Phenix Real-Time Solutions, the Chairman of international nonprofit Smile Train, and, as mentioned earlier, the Co-Founder and Chairman of Counslr.
 Yet, my most important title by far has and always will be that of “Father.”